-With advice from the Joint Investment Strategy Panel, the CIO and senior members of the investment team identify the combination of investment managers and mandates within the policy groups to deliver the objectives of the pension fund.
-The investment strategies are listed in Appendix A. Both external and internal managers are used, recognising that there are cost and alignment advantages of an in-house investment team.
+With advice taken at the Joint Investment Forum, the CIO and senior members of the investment team identify the combination of investment managers and mandates within the policy groups to deliver the objectives of the pension fund.
+The investment strategies are listed in Appendix A. Both external and internal managers are used, recognising that there are cost and alignment advantages of an inhouse investment team.